The set of solutions of random XORSAT formulae: A belief propagation algorithm and density evolution

-Consider indeed any subsubsequence that converges locally weakly to limiting random rooted graph with marks, which we denote by $\O_*$.
+Consider indeed any sub-subsequence that converges locally weakly to limiting random rooted graph with marks, which we denote by $\O_*$.
 Define the \emph{unmarking} operator $\U$ that maps a marked rooted graph to the corresponding unmarked rooted graph.
-We have that $\U(\O_*)\ed \U(\T_*)$ (here $\ed$ denotes equality in distribution) from local weak convergence of random graphs to Galton-Watson trees (see, e.g. \cite{AldousSteele,DemboMontanariBrazil}).
+We have that $\U(\O_*)\ed\U(\T_*)$ (here $\ed$ denotes equality in distribution) from local weak convergence of random graphs to Galton--Watson trees (see, e.g., \mbox{\cite{AldousSteele,DemboMontanariBrazil}}).
 We will hereafter couple the two trees in such a way that $\U(\O_*)= \U(\T_*)$.

-Recall that a stopping set any subset of variable nodes of a factor graph, such that each variable node has degree at least $2$ in the induced subgraph.
+Recall that a stopping set is any subset of variable nodes of a factor graph, such that each variable node has degree at least $2$ in the induced subgraph.
 The $2$-core of the factor graph is the maximal stopping set and is a superset of any stopping set.
 These notions are well defined for infinite graphs as well.

 Now, the marks in $\T_*$ correspond to the core by definition.
-The marks in $\O_*$ form a stopping set, since $\O_*$ is the local weak limit of $H_*(n)$, and in $H_*(n)$, a vertex is marked only if at least two of its neighboring checks have all marked neighboring variable nodes.
+The marks in $\O_*$ form a stopping set, since the measure on $\O_*$ is the local weak limit of $\mu_n$, and in any graph drawn from $\mu_n$, w.p.
+1 a vertex is marked only if at least two of its neighboring checks have all marked neighboring variable nodes.
 Moreover, one can show that both $\T_*$ and $\O_*$ are unimodular.
 Indeed $\T_*$ is unimodular since the unmarked tree is clearly unimodular, and the marking process does not make any reference to the root.
 Unimodularity of $\O_*$ is clear since it is the local weak limit of a marked random graph \cite{AldousLyonsUnimodular}.
 Thus, in order to prove our thesis it suffices to show that the density of marks is the same in $\T_*$ and $\O_*$.
 (Because the subset of nodes that is marked in $\T_*$ contains the subset marked in $\O_*$ and the density of their difference is equal to the difference of the densities.
 Finally, for unimodular network, if a mark type has density $0$, then the set of marked nodes is empty by union bounds.)